 How is your relationship with your body right now?
 Do you love each other?
 Despise each other?
 Feel indifferent?
 Has it always been this way?
 When did your feelings about it start?
 Your body has been with you a lot longer than any other influences, so really take a minute and think about when conflict began (if there is one).
 Maybe it was the first time someone ever commented on your weight or mentioned a pudgy belly.
 Maybe it was the first time you saw a supermodel on television or were in swim class with someone whose body you envied.
 Maybe it was the day that you realized you couldn’t walk, run or stretch as far as you used to be able to.

 Give yourself a moment to think about your body.
 Are the first things that you think of the parts that you don’t like?
-I’ll tell you right now that my hair is too thin for my liking, my shoulders are so broad that they don’t fit into most tailored shirts, my belly has extra skin from two pregnancies, and the rest of my skin has white splotches from vitiligo.
+I’ll tell you right now that my hair is too thin for my liking, my shoulders are so broad that they don’t fit into most tailored shirts, my belly has extra skin from two pregnancies, and the rest of my skin has white splotches from my Vitiligo diagnosis.
 I don’t love these aspects and I know that we all have “those things.”
 The things that stick out and make life a little more difficult.
 The ones we hope other people don’t notice and that we are a little embarrassed about.
 We all have them.
 (You can read more about this in the “You wouldn’t worry about what other people think of you if you knew how seldom them do” article!)

 Given all of those things, it is time to turn over the coin and look at the other side.
 What do you love about your body?
 What has your body given you that nobody else could?
 Despite all of the things that you may wish were different, what are some of the amazing aspects?
 Did your body allow you to give birth to children?
 Did it provide you with strong arms and hips to carry and love an adopted child?
 Did it offer you muscle strength to run the bases on the field or hit a puck into a goal?
 Do you have healthy eyes with which to look at nature and a sense of smell to appreciate it more deeply?